microprediction/rediz/README.md

  category includes such things as prediction markets, exchanges, combinatorial auctions, data science contests and crowdsourcing.
 Some notable aspects of Rediz:

 - There are no point estimates.
-- The online reward mechanism is constant - O(1) - in the number of participants.
+- The online reward mechanism is constant (i.e. O(1)) in the number of participants.
-- Joint probabilities are predicted by means of space filling curves.
+- Joint probabilities, including 2-Copulas and 3-Copulas, are parametrized by space filling curves.
+- Interrelated marginal, implied zscore and Copula crowd-sourcing encourages separation of concerns.

 #### Possible future improvements

 Performance:
 - Some consolidation of multiple calls
 - Moving more of the logic from Python into Lua scripts.
+- Implement 64 bit z-curves

 Features:
+- Support for weighted scenarios.
 - Cryptographic verification of delays.
 - Exposing some time series functionality
 - Data preparation methods for commonly used plotting / blotting packages.
 - Darwinian state management (killing useless write_keys et cetera)
 - A fifth data type representing a JSON document.
+- More mechanisms driven by links and subscriptions.
+- Integration with AutoML and other participant conveniences.